Giratena/Succubus-Duel-English-Translation/README.md

 3. When you visit the Inn in the game, the card description text will copy to your clipboard.
 4. Paste the clipboard text in the the "\<Card id>".txt
 5. The text can now be translated!

-## Card description formating
--  Effects are marked as [X]. where X is the effect number
--  Effects that depend on the number must be described as X, and then defining what X is equal to.
-   - EG: "[1].
-Select a character on the field.
-Increase that character's attack power by 400 x X (X = the number of cards equipped)."
-- If a trap/ability card has an activation condition, the description must with "If..."If a character or equipment card has an activation condition, the description must start with "When..."